We completely understand how daunting Oahu vacation planning can be. The island has so very much to offer that the options seem endless.

 You’ll most likely be anxious to get out to see the island.
 Chances are you’ll also be jet lagged and waking up earlier than you anticipated.
 So, we recommend you take advantage of the early start and discover the amazing scenery along the eastern shore.

 If you’re interested in snorkeling at Hanauma Bay, start your day here.
-(Here’s a money saving and crowd prevention tip: it is highly possible that you can enter for free if you arrive before 7am.
-Hardly anyone will be there either so the water should be relatively clear without all the sand stirred up by loads of people.
-If you arrive around 9am to 10am, chances are the parking lot will already be full.)
 You can spend as little or as much time as you like in beautiful Hanauma Bay.
-Bring a towel and change of dry clothing to be comfortable for the rest of the day of sightseeing.
-(There are freshwater, outdoor showers plus changing areas in the bathhouses.) ** Special Note: Hanauma Bay is closed on Tuesdays, so adjust your personal itinerary accordingly.
+Bring a towel and consider bringing a change of dry clothing for the rest of the day of sightseeing.
+(There are freshwater, outdoor showers.) ** Special Note: Hanauma Bay is closed on Mondays and Tuesdays, so adjust your personal itinerary accordingly.
+Also, a new reservation system was implemented in April 2021.
+Reservations are not required, but highly encouraged.

 After you’ve seen Hanauma Bay, carry on onto Kalaniana’ole Highway (Hwy 72) heading north and east to enjoy the following highlights: